 In 1992, the Smithville Jamboree and Crafts Festival was rated fourth-best in the U.S. by “Vacation” magazine for summer vacations.
 The magazine described the Jamboree as a family event that “is among the top-rated bluegrass, folk, and Appalachian music competitions in the nation drawing 140,000 visitors over two days from as far as Australia.”

-As the result of the dreams and determination of Congressman Joe L. Evins and Berry C. Williams, the Jamboree continues the preservation of country, folk, bluegrass, and Appalachian music and Appalachian arts and crafts.
+As the result of the dreams and determination of Congressman Joe L. Evins, Berry C. Williams, and James G. “Bobo” Driver, the Jamboree continues the preservation of country, folk, bluegrass, and Appalachian music and Appalachian arts and crafts.
 In recognition of their dedication, the beautiful Joe L. Evins Appalachian Arts and Crafts Center was built overlooking Center Hill Lake.
 The Center is dedicated to the training of self-reliant and self-supporting craftspeople and to preserving the unique qualities of the rich crafts of the Appalachian region.

 Each year, as a reminder of the great contribution Berry C. Williams has made to our area, a Junior and Senior Fiddle-Off Grand Champion Title and the Berry C. Williams Trophy Award is given the Grand Champion Fiddler.

 In 1993, the Jamboree recognized the efforts of James G. “Bobo” Driver to help create and sustain the Jamboree by naming the National Championship Country Music Beginners Award in his honor.

 In 1997, the Smithville Jamboree, became “The Official Tennessee and National Jamboree and Crafts Festival”.

 United States Congressional Resultion presented in 1997

 Tennessee State House Joint Resolution introduced on Febraury 5, 1997,